Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/Post Deployment Instructions.md

 ## **Visualization**
 Power BI dashboard can be used to visualize the real-time failure predictions.
 The following instructions will guide you to build a dashboard to visualize data from database and from real-time data stream.

-Note that you need to follow instructions for visualizing data from real-time data stream in order to get data flowing into the data warehouse.
-This is because the Stream Analytics job which you will start from the instructions below will flow data both to the data warehouse as well as Power BI.

 ### Visualize Data From Real-time Data Stream